moverseai/rerun-animation/docs/content/docs/_index.md

 {{< lead >}}
 Flexible 3D animation data visualization.\
-Learn how to use `rerun-animation` and its features.
+Learn how to use and configure `rerun-animation`.
 {{< /lead >}}

 <!-- ![Screenshots](docs.svg) -->